 FAQ

-Rinse the rice in a colander until the water runs clear.
-Then, bring water to a boil over high heat, add the rice and ½ teaspoon of salt, and bring it back to a boil.
-Afterward, lower the heat to the lowest setting, cover the pot, and cook for 15 minutes.
-Remove the pot from the heat and let it sit, covered, for 5 minutes.
-Finally, lift the cover and fluff the rice with a fork.
+Rinse the jasmine rice in a fine mesh strainer until the water runs mostly clear to remove excess starch.
+Add the rice, water, and salt to a saucepan and bring it to a boil over high heat.
+Stir once, reduce the heat to low, cover with a tight-fitting lid, and cook for 15 minutes.
+Remove the pot from the heat and let it sit, covered, for 5 to 10 minutes, then fluff with a fork before serving.

 There are 145 calories per serving of asparagus rice.